-Jörg Tremmel joined the Israel Public Policy Institute (IPPI) as a non-resident fellow in December 2018.
+Jörg Tremmel was a non-resident fellow at the Israel Public Policy Institute (IPPI) in December 2018.

 Dr. Tremmel is a Permanent Lecturer at Eberhard Karls University of Tübingen.
 He holds two PhDs, one in philosophy and one in social sciences.
 From 2009 to 2010, he was a research fellow at the London School of Economics and Political Science, both at its Centre for Philosophy of Natural and Social Science and (part-time) at the Grantham Institute for Climate Change Research.
 From 2010 to 2016, Tremmel was the incumbent of a Junior Professorship for Intergenerationally Just Policies at the Institute for Political Science of Tübingen University.
 His research interests lie mainly in Political Theory/Political Philosophy.